Kenneth Calman: Career

-Calman was Chair of the Board of Trustees of the National Trust for Scotland from 2010 to 2015.
-On 1 October 2016 he took up the position of Chair of the Board of National Library of Scotland.
+In 1980, he set up a charity, Tak Tent, which is derived from a Scots phrase meaning "Take Care"; it would later be known as "Cancer Support Scotland".
+Calman was chair of the Board of Trustees of the National Trust for Scotland from 2010 to 2015.
+On 1 October 2016, he took up the position of chair of the Board of National Library of Scotland.

-He has written 15 books, mainly on medical topics, and many papers on medicine, health and science.
+He was involved with writing and editing multiple works, with more than 15 books published, mainly on medical topics.
+He had many papers published on medicine, health and science.
+His first book was published in 1971, a pocketbook for doctors called Basic Skills for Surgical Housemen.
+In 1978, with John Paul, he wrote An Introduction to Cancer Medicine, which was aimed at undergraduates.
+A collection of his essays, The Potential for Health, was published in 1998.
+A Study of Story Telling, Humour and Learning in Medicine: H M Queen Mother Fellowship, Eighth Lecture was published in 2001.
+His memoir It Started in a Cupboard was published in 2019.

 Calman Commission

 Calman was the chair of a commission established by the Scottish Parliament in March 2008 to review Scottish devolution, commonly referred to as the Calman Commission.
 Other Commission members include former Lord Advocate Colin Boyd, former Deputy First Minister Jim Wallace, and Mona Siddiqui, Professor of Islamic Studies at the University of Glasgow.
 The Commission published its first interim report in December 2008, and published its final report on 15 June 2009.
-The Commission recommended, amongst other things, that the Scottish Parliament receive greater tax-raising powers as well as control over the regulation of airguns, the administration of elections, drink-driving limits and the national speed limit.
+The Commission recommended, among other things, that the Scottish Parliament receive greater tax-raising powers as well as control over the regulation of airguns, the administration of elections, drink-driving limits and the national speed limit.

+In 2014, he took on the role of honorary president of the Friends of Glasgow University Library.
+He chaired the Glasgow City of Science 2010–2015 and then continued as honorary president.

+Personal life and death

+Calman was President of the Boys' Brigade from 2008 until 2011, and addressed his first council meeting as president at Tulliallan Castle in September 2008.

+He liked to write poetry.
+In 2013, he graduated with a Master of Letters degree from the University of Glasgow with a thesis on Scottish literature and medicine.
+This was subsequently published as a book, A Doctor's Line, in 2014.

+Calman married Ann Wilkie in 1967, and had a son and two daughters, one of whom is the comedian Susan Calman and one of whom is Professor Lynn Calman.

+He enjoyed collecting cartoons and sundials.

+Calman died from a short illness on 21 July 2025, at the age of 83, at the Queen Elizabeth University Hospital, Glasgow.